 We are subject to reporting and other obligations under the Securities Exchange Act of 1934, as amended, (the "Exchange Act") including the requirements of Section 404 of the Sarbanes-Oxley Act.
-Section 404 required us to conduct an annual management assessment of the effectiveness of our internal controls over financial reporting which commenced with the annual report on Form 10-KSB for the Fiscal Year 2007 and will be conducted for the Fiscal Year 2008.
-Also, we will be required to obtain a report by our independent registered public accounting firm addressing these assessments commencing with our annual report on Form 10-K for the fiscal year ended December 31, 2009.
+Section 404 required us to conduct an annual management assessment of the effectiveness of our internal controls over financial reporting for the annual report on Form 10-K for the fiscal year ended December 31, 2008.
+Also, we will be required to obtain a report by our independent registered public accounting firm addressing these assessments commencing with our annual report on Form 10-K for the fiscal year ending December 31, 2009.
 These reporting and other obligations will place significant demands on our management, administrative, operational, and accounting resources.
 We anticipate that we will need to upgrade our systems; implement additional financial and management controls, reporting systems and procedures; implement an internal audit function; and hire additional accounting, internal audit and finance staff.
 If we are unable to accomplish these objectives in a timely and effective fashion, our ability to comply with our financial reporting requirements and other rules that apply to reporting companies could be impaired and we may not be able to obtain the independent registered public accounting firm certifications required by Section 404.
 Any failure to maintain effective internal controls could have a negative impact on our ability to manage our business and on our stock price.